Here are some of the best and worst practices of loyalty programs.

 Rewarding the Disloyal

 What is the point of having a fly buys style card if every supermarket has one similar?
 Customers will just collect cards from each supermarket and use whichever card is for the store they are in.
 It doesn’t reward loyalty or encourage fidelity to one provider.
-If one is very confusing, they’ll roll their eyes and harrumph.
-Life’s too short to stretch our cognitive powers for the sake of a basic staples.
+If one loyalty program is very confusing, they’ll roll their eyes and harrumph.
+Life’s too short to stretch our cognitive powers for the sake of basic staples.

 Don’t make it like a discount